-Note for Mail or Hand Delivery of Paper Applications: If an IHE mails or hand delivers its application to the application; and
+Note for Mail or Hand Delivery of Paper Applications: If an IHE mails or hand delivers its application to the Department-

-Department-

-(1) The IHE must indicate on the envelope and-if not provided by the Department-in Item 11 of the SF 424 the CFDA number, including suffix letter, if any, of the competition under which the IHE is submitting its
+(1) The IHÈ must indicate on the envelope and-if not provided by the Department-in Item 11 of the SF 424 the CFDA number, including suffix letter, if any, of the competition under which the IHE is submitting its application; and days from the application deadline date, the IHE should call the U.S. Department of Education Application Control Center at (202) 245-6288.

 (2) The Application Control Center will mail a notification of receipt of the IHE's grant application.
-If the IHE does not receive this grant notification within 15 business days from the application deadline date, the IHE should call the U.S. Department of Education Application Control Center at (202) 245-6288.
+If the IHE does not receive this grant notification within 15 business